University of Scranton: Academics

-Curriculum
+Undergraduate curriculum

 The university offers a liberal arts program.
 Students are required to take the core courses in composition.
-Students are also required to take two theology courses, two philosophy courses, as well as an elective in one of these two areas.
-Filling out the general education requirements are 6 credits in science courses, 6 credits in writing intensive courses, 6 credits in cultural diversity courses, 3 credits in a mathematics course, 12 credits in humanities courses and 3 credits in physical education.
+Students are also required to take two theology courses, two philosophy courses, and an elective in one of these two areas.
+Filling out the general education requirements are 6 credits in science courses, 6 credits in writing intensive courses, 6 credits in cultural diversity courses, 3 credits in a mathematics course, 12 credits in humanities courses, and 3 credits in physical education.

 Honors programs and societies

 Honors program

-The honors program, first created in 1963 by Academic Vice President Fr.
-William Kelly, S.J., stresses independent work and individualized engagement with faculty.
+The honors program, first created in 1963 by Academic Vice President William Kelly, stresses independent work and individualized engagement with faculty.
 The program gives students the opportunity to pursue their research interests through one-on-one tutorials with professors and culminating in a year-long thesis project.
 Honors Students must take one course, between three and five tutorials, two seminars and the final 6-credit project.
 Honors courses count toward general education requirements and the tutorials count toward major, minor, cognate or general education requirements.
 Students can apply to the Honors Program in the fall of their sophomore year.
 Because a minimum of a 3.5 GPA is required for graduation in the Honors Program, applicants must have at least a 3.3 GPA to be considered.
 Admission is also based on the applicant's high school and college records, SAT scores, application, recommendations, and interviews.
 Normally around 50 students are accepted into the program.